 The Corporation is committed to governor development and all governors are expected to take part in ongoing development and identify any training needs via the biannual skills audit process.
-As well as a 24 hour residential conference which includes a programme of presentations and updates on sector developments, additional briefings are provided throughout the year.
-Governors are also encouraged to participate in external development opportunities and during this year all governors undertook Prevent training.
-Individual governors also attended Association of Colleges sessions on a range of topics including induction training, finance masterclass, audit masterclass and meeting local skills needs.
+Individual governors also attended Association of Colleges sessions on a range of topics including induction training, finance masterclass, audit masterclass, Committee Chairs' meetings and Principal and Chairs' meetings.
+Other examples of training undertaken in include attendance at the EAUC's Whole College Approach to Climate Action, Carbon Literacy for FE/HE Leadership training, Safeguarding and Prevent.